NinerBull/tRP3_RPNameInQuests/README.md

 So if your character's OOC name is a common word, for example, `Warrior` or `Shaman`, then **wierd things are going to happen to quest text with this addon enabled**.

+Wierd things are also very likely to happen if you enable custom Race/Class names.

-This addon may not be compatible with other addons that modify quest windows, chat windows, etc.
+This addon should be compatible with other addons that modify quest windows, chat windows, etc.